jentery/508v4/keywords.md

 * **game space**: the area of the game
 * **game state**: all the information or variables at play in a given gaming scenario; may include everything from number of players and components to possible actions and conflicts to goals and win conditions; essentially the game's "metagame" (see Romero and Schreiber)
 * **game view**: the info or variables a given player can see (compare with game state) (see Romero and Schreiber)
+* **hidden or secret identity**: a game where players are given a secret identity and asked to deduce each other's identities; players may not always be aware of their own identities; often creates an "us vs. them" dynamic
 * **induction**: forming conclusions by inferring the general from the specific; often used to drive experimentation in games
 * **incentive**: what motivates players to continue playing a game or to play it more than once
 * **investment**: used by players to describe the replay value of a game; may also imply a game mechanic involving the investment of capital
 * **legacy**: games that change over time based on the outcome of each game played and the choices made by players
 * **leveling** (or character advancement): a mechanic or feature that provides players and characters with a sense of progress, which is often expressed numerically
+* **magic circle**: "the idea that a boundary exists between a game and the world outside the game;" this boundary fosters the production of new meaning; does not actually exist but may be an effective design concept (see Eric Zimmerman)
 * **mechanic or mechanism**: an action or function that can be performed in a game (compare with rule)
 * **melding**: a meld is a set of matching cards, typically three or more, that earn players points and/or allow them to deplete their hand
 * **metagaming**: analyzing a game aloud as you play it; used for planning but, in some cases, also to shape play and dynamics; depending on the game and community, it may be encouraged or frowned upon (see Stewart Woods) (compare with kibitzing)
 * **mixed motive**: games where the interests or incentives of players are neither strictly coincident nor strictly opposed
 * **multi-use cards**: the design of cards that serve multiple purposes in a single game (from money and abilities to resources and effects)
 * **negotiation**: a mechanic where players are encouraged to make deals, alliances, and bribes; may also involve betrayal (compare with cooperation)
+* **quarterbacking**: when one player tells other players what to do, often because they are (or think they are) more familiar with the game; common in co-op games
 * **pacing**: the speed or intensity of game play or progression through a game
 * **pickup and deliver**: requires players to pick up an item at one location on the playing board and bring it to another location on the playing board; initial placement of the item can be either predetermined or random; there is usually a rule or another mechanic that determines where the item needs to go
 * **points salad**: a negative term used to describe games where all or many actions yield points